truecharts/public/website/src/content/docs/general/FAQ.md

 TrueCharts Frequently Asked Questions

+*For the ClusterTool FAQ, see the ClusterTool section*

 ## Why PVC is recommended over HostPath?

 We recommend using PVC for app "config" storage, as it provides an easy way to roll back your application in case of a failed update.
 Furthermore, we currently only offer active support for this storage option.
 You can still use HostPath for your media and other files.